MicrosoftDocs/learn/learn-pr/wwl-azure/create-classes/includes/5-examine-class-lifecycle.md

 ## Garbage collector

-The Garbage Collector performs Deallocation.
-When an object is no longer being referenced, it is said to have gone out of scope.
+The garbage collector performs Deallocation.
+When an object is no longer being referenced, it's said to have gone out of scope.
 And when an object goes out of scope, the garbage collector deletes it, freeing up the memory used by the object.